narcisseuuh/Emulator/README.md

 # Usage

-If you want to use it for yourself, you juste have to edit the `example.asm` file.
+If you want to use it for yourself, you just have to edit the `example.asm` file.
 Then :

 Build :
 ```bash